RavanH/jetpack-module-control/readme.txt

 == Description ==

-[Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features... but sometimes we don't want them all.
-This plugin brings additional control over Jetpack modules.
+[Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features, but sometimes we don't want them all...
+This plugin brings additional control over Jetpack.

 = Features =

 1. Blacklist / remove individual Jetpack modules.
 1. Prevent module auto-activation on connection or after an upgrade.
-1. Allow activation of Jetpack modules without a WordPress.com connection.
+1. Run Jetpack "unplugged", without a WordPress.com connection.
 1. Single site and Multisite compatible.

 = Examples =

 In most use cases, a carefully considered combination of Jetpack modules can be a really good thing.
 But not always is much consideration being done beforehand.
 Or site admins just don't know all the implications...

-- Maybe your Nginx web server uses FastCGI caching, making it incompatible with the Mobile Theme module?
-Blacklist that module to prevent any admin from activating it.
+- Using Jetpack on a network?
+Then network incompatible WAF (Web Application Firewall) module should be blacklisted to prevent accidental activation!
-- Do you already a light box provided by your theme or another plugin?
+- Do you already use a light box provided by your theme or another plugin?
 Then blacklist the Carousel module to prevent accidental activation.
 - Or you're running a Multisite and do not want any admins monitoring uptime with the Monitor module just to call you every time their site is briefly inaccessible?
-- Or you offer your own backup service and do not care much for VaultPress competition?
+- Offer your own backup service and do not care much for VaultPress competition?
 - You're running a school network and (some) sites are managed by minors who are not allowed to sign up for an account at WordPress.com?
-Then use the Jetpack Development Mode option to allow usage of modules that do not require a connection.
+Then use the Jetpack Offline Mode option to allow usage of modules that do not require a connection.

 Any one of Jetpack's modules can bring overlapping or even conflicting functionality.
 In such cases, being able to prevent (accidental) activation is a good thing.